Updated June 27, 2022

 Are COVID-19 vaccines safe for children?

-- The vaccine and its safety for children was reviewed and authorized by the Food and Drug Administration (FDA), the Centers for Disease Control and Prevention (CDC), and the Western States Scientific Safety Review Workgroup.
+The Food and Drug Administration (FDA), the Centers for Disease Control and Prevention (CDC) and the Western States Safety Review Workgroup all reviewed the safety information of the vaccine for children.

 The Centers for Disease Control and Prevention (CDC) and FDA continue to closely monitor the vaccine and follow up on any reported side effects.